Important security warning:

 After discussions with the Commerce Commission, we’ll be paying a further amount to some customers with consumer credit contracts affected by our loan calculator problem in 2015 and 2016.

-How will I know if I'm receiving a further payment?
+How will I know if I'm receiving a payment?

-If you’re receiving a further payment, we’ll write to you detailing the further payment.
+If you’re receiving a payment, we’ll write to you detailing the payment.
 We’ll start sending these letters in April, and expect to be complete by October.

 What was the original loan calculator problem?